eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/b-re-issuance-and-batch-issuance-of-pids-and-attestations.md

 issuance in v1.5 of the ARF and determine whether they need to be changed (and if so, how) in the light of the conclusions reached for this Discussion Paper.&gt;

+Merge WUA\_02 and WUA\_03 and require from Wallet Units to authenticate Users using WSCA

+>**Requirement WUA\_02**:
+A Wallet Unit SHALL authenticate the User before performing any operation using WSCA.
+For cryptographic operations involving a PID key (which is part of the EUDI Wallet eID means), the WSCA SHALL be certified to be compliant with applicable requirements for level of assurance "high" in Commission Implementing Regulation (EU) 2015/1502 section 2.2.1.

+Extend DASH\_02 to include re-issuance transactions

 #### 5.2.1 Topic 10/23